Headaches - tension

-Secondary Headaches.
-Secondary headaches are caused by other medical conditions, such as sinus infections, neck injuries, and strokes.
-About 2% of headaches are secondary to abnormalities or infections in the nasal or sinus passages, and they are commonly referred to as sinus headaches.
+Secondary Headaches: Secondary headaches are caused by other medical conditions, such as sinus infections, neck injuries, and strokes.
+Headaches due to abnormalities or infections in the nasal or sinus passages are commonly referred to as sinus headaches.

 Click on the icon to see an image about headaches.

 Episodic and Chronic Headaches

 Tension-type headaches are classified as either episodic or chronic based on how frequently they occur:

 - Episodic headaches occur on less than 15 days per month.
 (People who have frequent episodic tension-type headaches, more than 10 days a month, often also have migraine headaches.)

 - Chronic headaches occur on more than 15 days per month.
 About 25% of the time, episodic-type headaches evolve into chronic tension-type headaches.